 The journey is at its highest state when you have achieved Samādhi.
 This is where you go into a conscious state of joy, peace, and contentment.
 You will know when you’ve arrived here and it will be through the work of sustaining your meditation practice that will get you here.

 Your physical body will begin to improve and at a cellular level, your health will get better.
 Your mind has a powerful influence on your organs and cells and meditation can prevent or cure many diseases.

 Your cell production, growth and repair prevents decay so essentially, you’ll live longer.
 You’ll sleep much better and stop feeling fatigued during your day.
 Your digestive system will improve as well which means after you eat lunch, you won’t feel exhausted.

 Mentally, your concentration and memory will increase.
 Your mood will be lighter and you’ll be less susceptible to falling into mood swings.
 The conscious clarity that occurs from meditation will allow you to notice your mind and its stories.
 You will be able to detach from any drama so you’ll feel much more relaxed.

 You’re not going to be the guy who sits in front of the TV and does the bare minimum at work.
 You’ll be involved with your friends, coworkers, and family.
 You will be present for those you care about which means living a life with no regrets.
 If you are a leader, you will be a great leader and an inspiration to those who work for you.

-Meera Watts is a yoga teacher, entrepreneur and mom.
+Meera Watts is a yoga teacher, entrepreneur, and mom.
 Her writing on yoga and holistic health has appeared in Elephant Journal, CureJoy, FunTimesGuide, OMtimes and others.
 She’s also the founder and owner of Siddhi Yoga International, a yoga teacher training school based in Singapore.
-Siddhi Yoga runs intensive, residential trainings in India (Rishikesh, Goa and Dharamshala), Indonesia (Bali)
+Siddhi Yoga runs intensive, residential training in India (Rishikesh, Goa, and Dharamshala), Indonesia (Bali)